w3f/polkadot-wiki/docs/learn/learn-staking.md

 by one single participant alone or by colluding different participants to act maliciously.
 In case of NPoS, if there is an attack both the validator(s) and nominators will be `slashed` and in some cases their stake partially or fully confiscated.
-So there is little interest of acting in a harmful way because all participants can be held accountable for bad intentions.
+So there is little interest of acting in a harmful way because all participants can be held accountable for bad actions.
 Also, in NPoS validators are paid equal rewards regardless from the amount they have at stake, avoiding thus large payouts to few large validators which would ultimately lead to consensus centralization.